Take Advantage of These Opportunities During College to Prepare Yourself for Future Career Success

 Golf and Tennis

-If a professional wants to know a client better, create new business, or expand their network, then golf is imperative.
-In fact, the networking potential of golf cannot be overstated.
+Golf is a great way for professionals to get to know clients better, create new business, and expand their network.
+The networking potential of golf is undeniable.
 According to data compiled by Syracuse University’s online MBA Program:

 90% of Fortune 500 CEOs play golf.